Applications will open in January 2024.

-The BOA & Orthopaedic Research UK (ORUK) are pleased to announce a new joint research fellowship, with the goal of developing a pipeline of research-active orthopaedic surgeons.
-This pilot scheme will award two fellowships of up to £65k for a project in any area of orthopaedics and is now open for applications.
+The BOA & Orthopaedic Research UK (ORUK) are pleased to announce a joint research fellowship, with the goal of developing a pipeline of research-active orthopaedic surgeons.
+This scheme will award two fellowships of up to £65k for a project in any area of orthopaedics each year.
+The two Fellowships were awarded in 2022 and the next cycle will open for applications in January 2024.

 Funding will be available for salary (maximum £60k) or as a stipend at UKRI levels.